JustinFightOn/stat418_final_project/README.md

-# Stock Prediction API
+# Stock Prediction Flask API
 This is an API using the auto.arima method in Pythonís pmdarima  package to fit a ARIMA model with the best (lowest) AIC score on the univariate time series stock data of User's interest to predict the selected stock's next N (default 7) business days' daily high prices.
 The data is pulling alphavantage using a given API, which returns the last 100 daysí stock price of the selected stocks.

 The model is written in Python, and it is wrapped in a docker container for reproduction purpose.
-Finally, it is hosted on an EC2 instance that everyone can access it.
+Finally, it is hosted on an EC2 instance through Flask that everyone can access it.

 To run this API, just open a new terminal and paste the following address: